 Two common types of information processing bias

 When clients use cognitively-based self-protective strategies (sometimes called defense mechanisms), they are at risk of over-focusing on a too-narrow set of rules, and expecting others will follow the same rule set as they do.
 They may also be at risk of putting a desire to care for others ahead of caring for their own needs, so their needs are excluded from their information processing.
-And, they may have a strong sense of self-reliance which makes it difficult to consider compromise and cooperation.
+And, they may have a strong sense of self-reliance which makes it difficult to consider compromise and protection of self and progeny.

 When clients use affectively-based self-protective strategies, they are risk of being over-focused on satisfying their own feelings in the moment, and have difficulty considering other people’s feelings and needs.
 They may not be used to complying with necessary rule-sets, and feel a psychological push to require others to follow rules when they are not doing the same thing.
 They may actually be comfortable in conflict, and not considering the short or long term cost of remaining in conflict.
 For some of these clients compromise may be a danger, and accepting it may require help from their lawyer.

 A sub-group of people using affectively-based self-protective strategies present as being unable to help themselves.
 Feigned helplessness is a term to describe behavior patterns within this group.
 They have a life-time of experience successfully motivating people to do things for them, even though they are fully capable.
-Some people in this group can also have a psychological, or neurobiological drive to be obsessed with revenge.
-They can also be capable of making seductive (sexually or not) arguments, and persuade others that their plight is an emergency.
-The combination of desiring revenge with skills to motivate others to carry out the revenge, and in the context of an apparent emergency, creates a personality structure for these clients which can be dangerous for unaware lawyers.
+Some people in this group can also have a psychological or neurobiological drive to be obsessed with revenge.
+They can also be capable of making seductive arguments (sexually or socially), and persuade others that their plight is an emergency.
+The combination of desiring revenge with skills to motivate others to carry out the revenge, and in the context of an apparent emergency, creates a personality structure for these clients which can be treacherous for unaware lawyers.

 Equipoise to maintain ethical integrity